False Pregnancy (Pseudocyesis): Symptoms, Causes, and Treatment

 What Is False Pregnancy or Pseudocyesis?

 Pseudocyesis is the medical term for false pregnancy.
 In the case of pseudocyesis, a woman experiences many symptoms of pregnancy, but the pregnancy is false as the foetus does not develop.
-The symptoms include a growing belly, morning sickness, irritability, back pain, etc. This condition is also known as phantom pregnancy.
+According to the American Pregnancy Association, the woman experiences symptoms similar to pregnancy symptoms, such as a growing belly, morning sickness, irritability, weight gain and back pain (1).
+This condition is also known as phantom pregnancy.
 Surprisingly, this condition also occurs in men and is known as sympathetic pregnancy.
 It is mostly observed when a man’s partner is pregnant.

 What Are the Causes of Pseudocyesis?

 While researchers have not been able to pinpoint the exact cause of pseudocyesis, there are reasons to believe that the reason could be either physical or psychological.
 Physical reasons could be ovarian cysts or tumours.
-Most evidence show that pseudocyesis is common in women who have an intense desire to become mothers.
-The intensity sends a signal to the brain which makes them believe that they are pregnant.
+Most evidence shows that pseudocyesis is common in women who have an intense desire to become mothers.
+The intensity sends a signal to the brain, which makes them believe that they are pregnant.
 The rest of the body receives signals and is prompted to behave as it would if it were pregnant.
 Pseudocyesis occurs with many bodily systems working in tandem.
 The endocrine, cortical, hypothalamic, and psychological functions work together complexly.
-Stress on the ‘hypothalamic-pituitary-adrenal’ axis is what leads to a phantom pregnancy.
+Stress on the ‘hypothalamic-pituitary-adrenal’ axis is another reason found in relation to phantom pregnancy traits (3).

 Who Is At the Risk of a False Pregnancy?